gecrooks/modern-python-template/README.md

         sphinx-build -M html docs docs/_build

 ```
 Note that these tests are picky.
-Not only must the unit tests pass, but test coverage must be 100%, the code must be delinted and properly typed, and the docs have to build without error.
+Not only must the unit tests pass, but test coverage must be 100%, the code must be delinted, blackened, isorted, and properly typed, and the docs have to build without error.

+It's a good idea to set a cron job to run the test suite against the main branch on a regular basis (the `schedule` block above).
+This will alert you of problems caused by your dependencies updating.
+(For instance, one of my other projects just broke, apparently because flake8 updated it's rules.)

 Let's add, commit, and push our changes.
 ```